Stoneshishang/CIS566-DB-Final-Class-DB-design/README.md

-# CIS566-DB-Final-Class-DB-design
+DB design and implementation for my ski travel website with PostgreSQL.

-DB design and implementation version control for my ski travel website.
+Includes optimized ERD for effecient CRUD operation.